OpenConext/Stepup-VM/README.md

 Requirements:
 - a YubiKey
+-  bash, openssl, git
+-
+- For creating a VM using Vagrant:
   - VirtualBox / VMware Fusion or Workstation
       - VirtualBox requirements:
           - virtualbox-extension-pack
           - vagrant-vbguest
   - Vagrant
   - Ansible version 2.8

-- bash, openssl, git
+- For creating a "vm" using Docker:
-- keyczart and keytool
+  - Docker
+  - A kernel with support for cgroup v1

 See the [Stepup-Deploy README](https://github.com/OpenConext/Stepup-Deploy/blob/develop/README.md) for more detailed information on (installing) the requirements above.